datajerk/ctf-write-ups/utctf2022/AAAAAAAAAAAAAAAA/README.md

 p.interactive()
 ```

-Baby talk.
+Baby walk.
 Google _ret2dlresolve_ or read some of my other write ups for details.

 Any of the above will get you a shell: